Skip to Content

 2) There is also a “Nearby Airports” button above your search results.

-Using an alternate airport to your preferred one is often less convenient (i.e. longer travel days) but can provide significant discounts on flights for your family.
-You’ll need to assess whether the savings are worth the extra effort.
+Using an alternate airport to your preferred one is often less convenient (i.e. longer travel days) but can provide significant discounts on your family flights.
+You’ll need to assess whether the savings are worth the extra time & effort.

 When it seems like no matter how hard I search and I still can’t find cheap flights, I start getting creative.
 One trick which has resulted in significant discounts on flights in the past is to break up the trip into two parts.